 Of the 15 partners, five of the partners contributed \$15,000 to start the Authority in fiscal year 2020.
 They were: Brazos County; Brazos Valley Economic Development Corporation; City of Bryan; City of College Station; and, the Texas A&M University System.
 Another contributor was the Twin City Endowment, which contributed \$25,000.
-In fiscal year 2023, the Authority received in-kind personnel support of \$5,287 from Brazos County.
+In fiscal year 2024, the City of Bryan, City of College Station and the Texas A&M University System agreed to contribute \$10,000 each to the Authority.